How do I know if I have a drinking ‘problem’?

 Because it’s a bit like eating your 5 portions of fruit and veg or making sure you get 30 minutes exercise every day.

-We all know what we should be doing according to some boffin in a lab, but as humans we often don’t want to.
+We all know what we should be doing - according to some boffin in a lab - but, as humans, we often just don’t want to.

 We are hard wired for pleasure and for eating that fifth cookie and flirting with life choices we know we probably would be best not to, but we do anyway.
 This is part of what it is to be human.

-So, we often will sweep things that are uncomfortable under the carpet and so the cycle continues while we flip flop between thinking we don’t have a problem and then that maybe we do after all.
+The upshot being that we frequently dismiss those official levels and sweep those uncomfortable truths under the carpet, while the cycle of flip flopping between thinking we don’t have a problem and then that maybe we do after all continues.

 • ‘is alcohol impacting the way I live my life?
 Am I showing up as the person I want to be (as a parent, as a partner, in my career, in my mental/physical health)?’